Boemska/user-navigator/README.md

 ### 1 - Download the Source

 The latest stable version of User Navigator is always available as a github [release](https://github.com/Boemska/user-navigator/releases).
 If you prefer to build from source, follow the [Build Instructions](https://github.com/Boemska/user-navigator/blob/master/CONTRIBUTING.md).
-This will create the zip file containing two folders - `web` (front end) and `sas` (stored processes etc).

 ### 2 - Implement the backend

-In the downloaded zip file, in the `sas` folder, you will find an SPK.
-Import this SPK to a preferred location in metadata.
+Unzip the package and import the `import.spk` file using SAS Management Console (or batch tools) to a preferred location in metadata.
 Secure this application by setting an ACT as appropriate on the parent folder.
-Take note of the folder root in which these STPs were deployed (as it's used in the configuration in step 4).
+Take note of the folder root in which these STPs were deployed (it's used in the following configuration step).

+### 3 - Update the h54s config file

+Inside the `usernavigator` folder there is a configuration file called `h54s.config`.
+Within this, set the `metadataRoot` value to the folder root identified in the previous step.

-### 3 - Implement the frontend
+### 4 - Deploy the frontend

-In the downloaded release, once unzipped, you will find a `web` folder.
-The contents of this folder need to be deployed to your web server.
+Copy the entire `usernavigator` folder (with the modifed `h54s.config`) to your web server.
 For 9.4 this location would be `/opt/sas94/config/Lev1/Web/WebServer/htdocs`.
-It is recommended to make a parent folder (such as `usernavigator`) as this will form part of the url for your app.

-### 4 - Configure

-Inside the `web` folder there is a configuration file called `h54s.config`.
-Within this, set the `metadataRoot` value to the folder root identified in step 2.

 ### 5 - Profit